 Drought-tolerant plants are all the rage, and not just because they conserve water.
 Grow drought-tolerant plants because they’re low-maintenance and because you’re an average person with — you know— a life.
 That said, ‘drought-tolerant’ does not mean that you can plant it and forget it.
 Keep the soil moist until the plant takes off on its own.

 Because in summer, things can change in a heartbeat.
 Plants can succumb to pests, drought, wet soil, or rot in a matter of days.
 Pay attention to weather forecasts and be on the lookout for plants that are clearly struggling.
 Don’t hesitate to use those pruners on any bullies that seem to be taking over less vigorous plants.
 When in doubt, rip it out.

 Water like you really mean it — with a deep soak so that the water penetrates the soil without running off or evaporating in the summer heat.
 Watering deeply will also encourage deeper root growth, which helps plants (especially shrubs and trees) stay healthier and more drought-tolerant in the long run.
 Water in the root-zone with a high falutin’ garden nozzle, a soaker hose, or nothing more than a hose and a full stream of water.

-If you plan on turning your summer lawn into a practical putting green and you mow your lawn close, you’ll be sorely disappointed by the results.
+If you plan on turning your summer lawn into a practice putting green and you mow your lawn close, you’ll be sorely disappointed by the results.
 (Unless you’re willing to settle for a putting brown, that is.)
-Short cuts mean less drought-tolerance, patchier growth, more weeds and shallow roots.
+Short cuts mean less drought tolerance, patchier growth, more weeds, and shallow roots.
 When in doubt, cut high.